xunzhou/terraform-oci-oke/docs/instructions.md

 Any user who has access to the instance (who can SSH to the instance), automatically inherits the privileges granted to the instance.
 Before you enable this feature, ensure that you know who can access it, and that they should be authorized with the permissions you are granting to the instance.

-If you enable this feature, by default, the bastion has privileges to all resources in the compartment.
-You can also turn on and off the feature at any time without impact on the bastion itself.
+_If you enable this feature, by default, the bastion will have privileges to all resources in the compartment. **You should carefully evaluate if this meets your security standards**_.
+As such, it is turned off by default

+You can also turn it on and off at any time without impact on the bastion itself.

-To enable, set enable_instance_principal to true:
+To enable, set `enable_instance_principal=true`:

 ```
 enable_instance_principal = "true"